RedBloodCell1/Learn_Dynamic_Programming/README.md

 For the time complexity, i don't really understand, but what i know is, it will cut off every single iteration that is not possible to reach, and my code doesn't really copy things, so i guess my code time complexity is O(n\*m) because for each........
 I DONt uNDERSTAND YET.
 Sorry lets just continue then

 3. Lets continue to bestSum.
 I will eat first, cya later probably or next day.

+Day 4:

+So what is inside my brain today:

+1. Lets not waste time and just continue.
+Same as always, i will try to code by myself first, if im stuck then ill go for the solution, as simple as that